10 Outdoor Gifts

 You only need the hammock if you want a sleepy day bed but you’ll probably need a mosquito net and rain shelter if you want a serious overnight rig.

 Be careful hammocks do not provide insulation.
-You may require an insulation mat or under quilt if your out in anything less than 20 degrees.
+You may require an insulation mat or under quilt if you’re out in anything less than 20 degrees.

 10) Personal development.